johan-steffens/foxy/CONFIGURATION.md

 ## Filters

 Filters modify requests and responses as they flow through the proxy.
-Filters can be defined:
+They can be defined:

 1. Globally for all routes (in `proxy.global_filters`)
 2. Per-route (in each route's `filters` array)

-Each filter has:
-- A type
-- Configuration specific to that filter type

 ### Filter Definition Format